A-Hopkins/protocore/README.md

 # ProtoCore

 ProtoCore represents the starting point of advanced software design—a modular and efficient framework at the core of robotics and task management.
-Built with modern C++, ProtoCore leverages the language’s performance and flexibility to enable precise state management, robust message-based communication, and modular task coordination.
+Built with modern C++, ProtoCore leverages the language's performance and flexibility to enable precise state management, robust message-based communication, and modular task coordination.
 "Proto" symbolizes both the foundation of core functionality and the promise of new possibilities, ever-expanding to meet the demands of innovation.

 ---